 Prior to her work in the private industry, Ms. Merdon was employed by the White House Military Office as a project manager responsible for managing classified design and construction projects at the White House, Camp David and other presidential support facilities.

 Ms. Merdon began her federal career in 1981 as a cooperative education engineering student for the U.S. Navy.
 After earning her Bachelor of Science degree in 1987 from the University of Maryland in civil engineering, she continued her career with the Navy as a project engineer and project manager.
 In 1998, she received a Master of Science degree in civil engineering.

-Throughout her career, Ms. Merdon has won many outstanding performance awards, as well as project excellence awards for construction projects.
-She is a Registered Professional Engineer in the Commonwealth of Virginia, a member of the Construction Management Association of America, and a Certified Construction Manager.
-Ms. Merdon is the President of the DC Chapter of the Architecture, Construction, and Engineering (ACE) mentor program, and is very active in the Women in Engineering program at the University of Maryland.
+Throughout her career, Ms. Merdon has won many outstanding performance awards, as well as excellence awards for construction projects.
+She is a Registered Professional Engineer in the Commonwealth of Virginia.
+Ms. Merdon is the Chair of the Board of Visitors for the Department of Civil and Environmental Engineering at the University of Maryland.